Configuration

 Skill Metadata

-When you install a skill, skillshare creates a .skillshare-meta.json file:
+When you install a skill, skillshare records its metadata in the centralized .metadata.json file:

 {